parkercon/linear-regression/README.md

 ## Matplot++
 NOTE: In order to graph the data set and line of best fit, I have included the c++ graphics library [Matplot++](https://github.com/alandefreitas/matplotplusplus).
 It is required to run the program.
-I have also included my `CMakeLists.txt` file to the program can be compiled with `make`
+I have also included my `CMakeLists.txt` file so the program can be compiled with `make`

 ## Data Sets